Cimarron County, Oklahoma: Geography

 The northern part of the county is drained by the Cimarron River, which flows eastward, then turns north into Kansas.
 The southern part is drained by the Beaver River (sometimes also called the North Canadian River).
-The man-made Lake Carl Etling lies inside Black Mesa Park.
+The human-made Lake Carl Etling lies inside Black Mesa Park.

 The Boise City Airport (FAA ID: 17K) is about 3 miles north of town.